dotnet-presentations/blazor-workshop/docs/02-customize-a-pizza.md

 ## Component events

 The Cancel and Order buttons don't do anything yet.
-We need some way to communicate to the `Index` component when the user completes their order or cancels.
+We need some way to communicate to the `Index` component when the user adds the pizza to their order or cancels.
 We can do that by defining component events.
 Component events are action parameters that parent components can subscribe to.

 Add two parameters to the `ConfigurePizzaDialog` component: `OnCancel` and `OnConfirm`.
 Both parameters should be of type `Action`.